songchangeun96/HyFlexPIM/README.md

    - Click **"New token"**, give it a name like `llama3-token`, set the role to **read**, and create the token.
    - Copy the token that looks like: `hf_...`
    - Use this token in cell 3 of HyFlexPIM_llama3.ipynb

+## BERT Large

+1. You don't need specific access to run, just run all the cells in step 1.

 You can replace them with your own quantized model and dataset.